ianrenton/ianrenton.com/_fiction/2011-01-11-de-lis-little-mistake.markdown

 - Will Regret This in the Morning
 ---

-<div id="notes"><p>Oh boy.
+<div class="notes"><p>Oh boy.
 Yet again, a children's television programme has driven me to the brink of insanity.
 I return bearing this.
 The worst thing of all is that I'm sober, though I have the sudden desire not to be.</p>
 <p>If you haven't watched Waybuloo before, you should probably <a href="http://www.bbc.co.uk/iplayer/search?q=waybuloo">experience the saccharine horror on iPlayer</a> before reading this travesty.</p></div>

 <div class="story" markdown="1">